raleel/mythras-srd/0007_Magic.md

 Touch

 Firearrow causes all missiles thrown or fired by the recipient to burst into flame when released.
 Ostensibly created to act as a signal flare, it has since evolved into a combat magic.
-Missiles under its effect add an additional 1d3 damage, butdamage but are extinguished if they impale flesh.
+Missiles under its effect add an additional 1d3 damage but are extinguished if they impale flesh.
 Those that strike flammable material have a chance equal to the caster's Folk Magic skill of setting alight whatever they lodge in, such as wooden shields, thatched roofs and so on.
 Wooden ammunition is consumed as part of the spell.

 ### Fireblade

 Touch

-Fireblade is similar tolike Firearrow but is instead cast on hand tools and melee weapons.
-The original purpose of the spell is to sterilise surgical equipment, aid in slash and burn agriculture or provide illumination during darkness without the need to carry an additional light source.
+Fireblade like Firearrow but is instead cast on hand tools and melee weapons.
+The original purpose of the spell is to sterilize surgical equipment, aid in slash and burn agriculture or provide illumination during darkness without the need to carry an additional light source.
 If cast on a weapon it inflicts an additional 1d3 damage, and damage and has the chance of setting flammable materials alight if held to them for several rounds (see Fire in the Game System Section).
 Wooden hafted weapons under the effects of Fireblade will be consumed as part of the spell.

 ### Glue

 Touch

-Glue cements together two solid, inanimate objects for the duration of the spell, for example a cart wheelcartwheel to its axle or a door to its frame.
+Glue cements together two solid, inanimate objects for the duration of the spell, for example a cartwheel to its axle or a door to its frame.
 Whilst under the effects of the spell the items, no matter how disparate, cannot be parted unless something actively tries to wrench them apart.
 In this circumstance the spell has a Brawn skill equal to five times the caster's POW and fails when a superior Brawn is set against it, defeating it in an Opposed Roll.
 Once the spell concludes or fails, the items part completely unharmed.

 ### Heal

 Instant, Touch

 Heal has several different effects depending on the nature of the ailment it is being used on.
 If the subject is suffering from a minor complaint such as a headache, back pain, hangover, cold, warts and so on, then the symptoms are immediately lifted.
 Cast on a location suffering a Minor Wound it restores all lost Hit Points instantly.
 Against Serious or Major Wounds no Hit Points are recovered.
-HoweverHowever, the spell will stabilise locations, stop all bleeding and prevent imminent death from inattention.
+However, the spell will stabilize locations, stop all bleeding and prevent imminent death from inattention.

 ### Ignite

 Instant, Ranged

 Ignite only works on flammable inorganic matter, causing a small object or hand-sized area to burst into flame.
 Depending on what was set alight, once burning, the flames may then spread unless quenched or countered in some way.
-This spell is normally used to light candles, torchestorches, or lanterns from afar.
+This spell is normally used to light candles, torches, or lanterns from afar.
 It can also be used to start a camp or cooking fire in adverse conditions, such as using damp kindling or in strong winds.

 ### Knock